justunsix/garden/src/content/docs/notes/005-Computer-Tech-DevOps-Bootcamp-TWN-Operating-Systems-and-Linux-Basics.md

 - `/etc` - system configurations
   - Originally was for "etcetera", anything not in other folders
   - Ex. network, passwords, users, groups
+  - Dictionary (word list) for language of the operating system `/etc/dictionaries-common/words`
 - `/dev` - devices
   - Ex. webcam, mouse, keyboard, USB
   - Used by apps and drivers.
 Not for users